 - 1.1.
 This is a key policy in a set that is underpinned by a number of other related policies, codes of practice and guidelines that form the WDC's Information Governance Framework.
 The Framework covers the wider requirements for compliance with information law and best practice. - 1.2.
-Data Protection legislation requires Warwick District Council to handle personal information relating to living identifiable individuals in a fair, safe, responsible and secure manner.
+Data Protection Legislation requires Warwick District Council to handle personal information relating to living identifiable individuals in a fair, safe, responsible and secure manner.
 There are other rules relating to information privacy, such as, the Privacy and Electronic Communications Regulation and the common law of confidentiality.
 In additional a range of information is defined as exempt from disclosure under the Freedom of Information Act and should also therefore be treated as private and confidential. - 1.3.
 This policy sets out the Council's requirements regarding the appropriate and responsible use of personal and private information. - 1.4.
-Data Protection legislation and the General Data Protection Regulation attempts to strike a balance between the privacy rights of individuals and the legitimate interests of other parties who need to access that personal information for specified purposes. - 1.5.
+Data Protection Legislation includes and the General Data Protection Regulation (GDPR), Data Protection Act 2018 (DPA), Privacy and Electronic Communications Regulation (PECR) Human Rights Act 1998 (HRA) that attempts to strike a balance between the privacy rights of individuals and the legitimate interests of other parties who need to collect and process access that personal information for specified purposes. - 1.5.
 The Council deals with individuals' personal information every day, in all sorts of formats, much of which is very private.
-Much of this personal information is shared with other organisations (mainly contractors and government bodies), mostly in the interests of the individuals concerned but it may also be used for purposes deemed to be in the public interest. - 1.6.
+MuchSome of this personal information is shared with other organisations (mainlye.g.
+Data processors, contractors and government bodies), mostly in the interests of the individuals concerned to deliver the services required but it may also be shared usedwhere it is lawful to do so. for purposes deemed to be in the public interest. - 1.6.
 The Council expects everyone who works on its behalf to recognise their responsibility for treating personal and private information with the care and respect it deserves.
 The same applies to those bodies with which the Council shares personal information. - 1.7.
 The effect of a data protection breach can be very distressing and damaging to the individual concerned, and can also be damaging for the party responsible for the breach.
 The law does not create unreasonable barriers to the use of personal or private information, but it does subject individuals and organisations to significant sanctions for unfair, unlawful, disproportionate, or reckless use of private data.